Successes with 3D Printing on the Factory Floor.

 Immediate Business Impact at Dixon Valve

-Dixon has seen some rapid improvements to their business and manufacturing department with Markforgedtechnology.
+Dixon has seen some rapid improvements to their business and manufacturing department with 3D printing technology.

 In terms of direct impacts, they’ve seen massive decreases in both tooling lead time and cost as a result, bringing their tooling lead times to just a few days or overnight for high priority projects.

-On the cost front, Dixon’s realized a 1.5-month break-even ROI on every one of their Markforged printers (they have a small print farm) and has seen an average cost savings of $32k on average per project where they’ve heavily applied Markforged Chopped Carbon Fibre and Fibre Reinforcement technology.
+On the cost front, Dixon’s has seen an average cost savings of ZAR500k on average, per project where they’ve heavily applied 3D printing technology.

 - Lead time decrease